Averaging of closely spaced points within a tolerance

 tol = 0.33;

-To identify identical areas, we round off the original data set by rounding all the coordinates of each point to an integer, first multiplying by 1/tol.
+To identify identical areas, we will round up the original data set by rounding all the coordinates of each point to an integer, first multiplying by 1/tol.

 aA = round.( (1/tol) .* A[:,1:2], digits=0);

 Our matrix now consists of a large number of groups of vectors with identical values.
 How do we group them?
-You can compare vectors piecemeal with each other, but in a shorter way.
+It is possible to compare vectors element by element, but a shorter path.

 This operation can be performed using the function groupslices from the library GroupSlices (if necessary, to set it, uncomment and execute the following cell):